adobe/spectrum-web-components/packages/icon/README.md

 #### Icon colors

-Icons apply their color as `currentColor` so change the `color` property of the element for customization.
+Icons apply their color as `currentColor`, so change the `color` property of the element for customization.

 ```html
 <sp-icon name="ui:Arrow100" style="color: red;"></sp-icon>